pavaniganisetti/GraphQL-Java/README.md

 explaination here in this website https://www.graphql-java.com/tutorials/getting-started-with-spring-boot/

 ## Setup
-Simply import this project in the Springboot STS and you would be good to you.
+Simply import this project in the Springboot STS and you would be good to go.
 However you may not be able to run all the projects since data fetching apis wont be available for you.